Nicolle Wallace: Television

 On September 3, 2014, ABC announced Wallace would join The View as a new co-host alongside newcomer Rosie Perez.
 Wallace made her debut as a co-host on the premiere of the series' 18th season on September 15, 2014.
 Wallace exited the series at the end of the season.

 Following her departure from The View, Wallace joined NBC News and its cable network MSNBC as a political analyst.
 She was also a frequent contributor and guest host on MSNBC programs The 11th Hour with Brian Williams and Morning Joe as well as on NBC's Today Show.
 In November 2016, Wallace served as an analyst for MSNBC's live coverage of election results, which was anchored by Brian Williams, Rachel Maddow, and Chris Matthews.
 Since May 9, 2017, Wallace has been the anchor of the afternoon news and opinion program Deadline: White House on MSNBC.
 Deadline: White House garnered a total of 2 million viewers in July 2020, and in the following month, it was expanded to two hours.

 Wallace was an executive producer on the July 3, 2022, MSNBC primetime special "Ukraine: Answering the Call", a fundraiser to support Ukraine during the 2022 invasion by Russia.

+Podcast

+In late May 2025, MSNBC announced the debut of a new podcast hosted by Wallace.
+It was called The Best People, and each week, it features Wallace sitting down for an interview with a news-maker from the media, or sports, or technology, or the entertainment industry.
+Wallace's goal was to have informative conversations, many of which were not political, with people she believed her audience would find interesting.
+Among her first scheduled guests were Jason Bateman, Sarah Jessica Parker, Jimmy Jam, Joan Baez, and Doc Rivers.

 Personal life

 Wallace married American businessman, former diplomat, and lawyer Mark Wallace in 2005.
 In 2011, the couple had a son.
 In February 2013, both Wallace and her husband publicly supported the legalization of same-sex marriage in an amicus curiae brief submitted to the U.S. Supreme Court.
 She and Mark divorced in 2019.

 Wallace described herself as a "self-loathing former Republican" in March 2021.
-In April 2022, she married New York Times journalist Michael S. Schmidt.
+In April 2022, she married The New York Times journalist Michael S. Schmidt.
 In November 2023, Wallace announced that she and her husband had just welcomed a daughter, born via surrogate.